HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 # Now we can work out what percentage of the image is cell nuclei
 nuclei_percent = nuclei_pixels / total_pixels * 100

-# And write the results to the console.
 print("Percent Nuclei =", round(nuclei_percent, 2), "%")
 ```